godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

     extends "somefile.gd".SomeInnerClass

-To check if a given instance inherits from a given class the ``is`` keyword can be used:
+To check if a given instance inherits from a given class, the ``is`` keyword can be used:

 ::